faruqneo/GreenApex/README.md

 }
 ```

-Get all the skills
+3.Get all the skills
 GET `/skill`

-Delete a skill
+4.Delete a skill
 Delete `/skill`
 Request
 ```
 {
 	"name": "Angular"
 }
 ```
-Get a particular skill
+5.Get a particular skill
 GET `/skill?skillName=Angular`

-Get all the skills of the department
+6.Get all the skills of the department
 GET `/skill/All`